Hawkynt/Randomizer/Readme.md

 $$X_i = Q^1_i + Q^2_i + Q^3_i$$

-This combination ensures that the resulting sequence has a very long period, specifically the least common multiple of the three moduli, which is approximately $2.8 \times 10^{12}$ however it can only produce numbers between $0$ and the sum of the three moduli: $90899$ in this case.
+This combination ensures a long period.
+For the original 1982 parameters the LCM of the three primes is their product ≈ $2.78 \times 10^{13}$, and the actual period of the combined generator is approximately $6.95 \times 10^{12}$ (because each MLCG has period $m-1$).
+The output is bounded above by the sum of the three moduli — $90899$ for the original parameters.

+> [!NOTE]
+> The implementation below uses 64-bit moduli rather than the 1982 primes shown above.
+This scales the same combined-MLCG construction up to a 64-bit output range; the period and bounds above describe Wichmann & Hill's original parameter set, not the 64-bit variant.

 ```cs
 class WichmannHill : IRandomNumberGenerator {